basf/metis-gui/README.md

 # Metis data management GUI

+<p class="what_is_metis"><dfn>Metis</dfn> is an open scientific framework, materials data organizer, and collaborative online platform for the nanotechnology research.
+It was designed for the materials research teams at the physical and virtual laboratories.
+Metis is an AI-ready solution, aiming to bring the recent advances of computer science into a rather conservative area of new materials development and quality control.
+Metis currently focuses on the X-ray powder diffraction and atomistic simulations.
+It was started in 2021 in BASF (Ludwigshafen am Rhein, Germany) by Bernd Hinrichsen and Evgeny Blokhin.</p>

 <p align="center"><img src="https://github.com/basf/metis-backend/blob/master/logo.png" width="300" /></p>

 **This is the first part of the whole Metis infra: [GUI](https://github.com/basf/metis-gui) &rlarr; [BFF](https://github.com/basf/metis-bff) &rlarr; [backend](https://github.com/basf/metis-backend).**

-A Svelte GUI for the Metis materials data servers, highly modular, permissively licensed, minimalistically designed, based on the open [Svelte-Spectre](https://kit.metis.science) user interface kit.
+This is the Svelte GUI for the Metis materials data server, highly modular, permissively licensed, minimalistically designed, based on the open [Svelte-Spectre](https://kit.metis.science) user interface kit.
 Supports various materials data formats, real-time cloud simulations, real-time collaborations, [Optimade](https://optimade.org) structure searches, content organizing and sharing, and many more.
 Displays the server events instantly as they occur, thanks to the [SSE](https://en.wikipedia.org/wiki/Server-sent_events) server push technology.
 The users are recognized via the third-party OAuth services, such as Microsoft, LinkedIn, GitHub, ORCID, MPDS, etc.

 |![On-demand cloud simulations](https://github.com/tilde-lab/metis.science/blob/master/src/assets/img/screenshots/cloud-runs.png) | ![Digesting the experiments data](https://github.com/tilde-lab/metis.science/blob/master/src/assets/img/screenshots/all-data.png) |
 |:---:|:---:|